pandego/awesome-local-chatbot/README.md

 # An Awesome Local ChatBot 🦾🤖
 A repo to facilitate the creation of an awesome local ChatBot.

+## Pre-requisits
+- Debian OS (Ubuntu or WSL)
+- Docker Engine installed
+- Nvidia Graphics is a plus

 # Environment
 This was testing on **Ubuntu only**.
 Apart from that you will need somethings installed: